 (Watch a portion of Ohio Gov. Mike DeWine’s coronavirus news conference from Monday in the video player above)

-The Ohio Department of Health said there have been 510,018 total confirmed and probable cases of coronavirus, and 7,103 deaths in the state.
-It is presumed that 341,008 have recovered.
+The Ohio Department of Health said there has been 484,297 total confirmed and probable cases of the virus and 7,022 deaths in the state during the pandemic.
+It’s presumed that 327,078 people recovered.

 The latest headlines from FOX8.com: